 But if cultural tourism helps a particular tribe or indigenous group maintain its traditions, isn’t that a form of sustainability?
 Without cultural tourism in the hills outside of Huatulco, would the local communities have been able to afford to build a dispensary and playground?
 Would they have running water and electricity?

 If the vans of cruise passengers weren’t passed from homestead to homestead by van, would the farmers who grew cacti and coffee be able to afford to grow their crops without a captive audience interested in buying?
 If the women weaving hats and fans weren’t able to sell their products to out-of-town patrons several times a week, would they continue to make fiber dyes and weave, and would they find any reason to teach their children how to do the same?

-Pushing that idea even further, if the people living in yurts in Mongolia, mud huts in the Kenyan desert and adobe homes in Oaxaca weren’t able to make a living off their land, would they give it all up and move to the closest big city, where they would be more likely to find mainstream jobs?
-A changing indigenous culture starts with one generation and slowly seeps through time until tribal languages are lost and traditional recipes are commercialized and turned into quick-eat microwave meals.
+Pushing that idea even further, if the people living in yurts in Mongolia, mud huts in the Kenyan desert, and adobe homes in Oaxaca weren’t able to make a living off their land, would they give it all up and move to the closest big city, where they would be more likely to find mainstream jobs?
+A changing indigenous culture starts with one generation and slowly seeps through time until tribal languages are lost, and traditional recipes are commercialized and turned into quick-eat microwave meals.

-So were the stops of the towns and traditions tour really people’s homes?
+So were the stops on the towns and traditions tour really people’s homes?
 Yes, but with modifications to please the wayward traveler.
 Did we learn about authentic traditions?
 Yes, but with mass market appeal.
 With that in mind, is there a way to balance authentic cultural practices with outsiders’ interests in exploring them in a manner that is mutually—and equally—beneficial?
 That’s the question I don’t know how to answer.